Crio-Bytes/OS/README.md

   ```
-  Memory leaks are the dakoits of Memory.
+  Memory leaks are the dacoits of Memory.
 Memory leaks are bad because your program
   claims resources and keeps them occupied for its entire lifecycle, even though it
   does not need them anymore.
 If you have a static leak the size of X when the program
   starts and it does not grow over time it's unfortunate, but probably not the end of